KubaTaba1uga/python_baresip_bindings/contributors/send_message_in_c/README.md

 You need to fill all missing paths before running the exe.

-If client started successfully, You can confirm that essentials  modules loaded by pressing `h`, sth like below should appear:
+If client started successfully, You can confirm that everything is working by pressing `h`, example:

 ![image](https://github.com/KubaTaba1uga/python_baresip_bindings/assets/73971628/21b87a5a-e2b6-44d6-b4d6-c9c2dd8fe448)